deckarep/ziglang-set/README.md

 #

-[Zig currently doesn't have a built-in, general purpose Set data structure](https://github.com/ziglang/zig/issues/6919) at this point in time.
+Zig currently [does not have](https://github.com/ziglang/zig/issues/6919) a built-in, general purpose Set data structure at this point in time.
 Until it does, use this!

 #